Please ensure Javascript is enabled for purposes of website accessibility

 The SCA is a corporate limited partnership with a share capital.
 This vehicle is frequently encountered in Luxembourg structures.
 Although a limited partnership (with one or more general partners/unlimited partners and one or more limited partners) the SCA is also subject to the same, more extensive, statutory framework as the SA.
 The SCA is check-the-box eligible.

 The principle which underpins the SCS is one of contractual freedom and the parties are free to contract on whatever terms suit them best from a commercial perspective.
-The partnership agreement can be tailored-made to the respective needs and objectives of fund promoters and investors.
+The statutory provisions relating to the SCS are limited and thus allow the partnership agreement can be tailor-made to the respective needs and objectives of fund promoters and investors.

 The SCSp is very similar to the SCS and most of the legal regime which governs it is identical.
-The one major difference between the two vehicles is that the SCSp does not have legal personality.
+The main difference between the two vehicles is that the SCSp does not have legal personality.

-Sàrl, SA, SAS and SCA are typically organized under the Soparfi (Société de Participations Financières) or holding company regime.
-The Soparfi is not governed by any specific law but is a company incorporated under general Luxembourg law and will in principle be a fully taxable resident company subject to ordinary income tax that can take advantage of the participation exemption in Luxembourg and that is eligible to double tax treaty benefits.
+The SOPARFI will in principle be a fully taxable resident company subject to ordinary income tax that can take advantage of the participation exemption in Luxembourg and that is eligible to double tax treaty benefits.

 The SCS and SCSp are fiscally transparent and are therefore not subject to tax and should not in principle be eligible to double tax treaty benefits.
 They can however represent an alternative when a fiscally transparent vehicle is required.